hemantjuyal/DigitalTwin/Azure/Factory/Device-SImulator/README.md

-# Using Device Simulator Files
+# Device Simulator Usage Guide

 ## Verification of Previous Steps from the ARM Template README